MENU

 Al now lives in Annapolis and spends his semi-retirement as a board member of the Medill School of Journalism at Northwestern University (his alma mater) and authoring New Democrats and the Return to Power.
 He also is an adjunct faculty member at Johns Hopkins’ Krieger School and recently agreed to serve on the Annapolis Spy’s Board of Visitors.
 He is the author of “New Democrats and the Return to Power.”

-For Craig Fuller, his moderation in the Republican party was a rare phenomenon.
+For Craig Fuller, his moderation in the Republican Party was a rare phenomenon.
 With deep roots in California’s GOP culture of centralism, Fuller, starting with a long history with Ronald Reagan, leading to his appointment as Reagan’s cabinet secretary at the White House, and later as George Bush’s chief-of-staff and presidential campaign manager was known for his instincts to find the middle ground.
-Even more noted was his reputation of being a nice guy in Washington, a rare characteristic for a successful tenure in the White House.
+Even more notable was his reputation for being a nice guy in Washington, a rare characteristic for a successful tenure in the White House.

 Craig has called Easton his permanent home for the last eight years, where he now chairs the board of the Chesapeake Bay Maritime Museum and is a former board member of the Academy Art Museum and Benedictine.
 He also serves on the Spy’s Board of Visitors and writes an e-newsletter available by clicking on DECADE SEVEN.